apple patient

 translate camera

-System-wide translation has been extended to the Camera app in iOS 16, so the iPhone's camera can be used for real-time translation of signs, menus, packaging, and more.
+System-wide translation has been extended to the Camera app in iOS 16, allowing the iPhone camera to be used for real-time translation of signs, menus, packaging, and more.
 Simply open the Camera app and point it at the text you want to translate.
-Tap the text selection button to select the recognized text, then tap the Translate option for an instant translation.
+Tap the text selection button to select the recognized text, then tap the "Translate" option for an instant translation.

 Improved quality for cinema mode